RDFLib/pymicrodata/README.txt

  - html5lib<http://code.google.com/p/html5lib/> (in the additional packages folder)
  - pyRdfaExtras for a better (and more complete) serialization; is part of the pyrdfa3 package on github: https://github.com/RDFLib/pyrdfa3

 The package has been tested on Python version 2.4 and higher.
 Python 2.6 is strongly recommended.
-The package does not run with Python 3.
+The package has been adapted to Python 3, though not yet thoroughly tested, because the html5lib does not have yet a Python 3 version.

 For the details on the conversion of Microdata to RDF, see: